 This API configures Co-browse and its integration with other media.
-It is also used to subscribe to the main Co-browse JavaScript API and the Chat API.
+It is also used to subscribe to the main Co-browse JavaScript API.

 Co-browse is configured via a global \genesys variable.
-To configure Co-browse (and/or Chat), create a <script> such as the following example and add it to your instrumentation:
+To configure Co-browse, create a <script> such as the following example and add it to your instrumentation:

 '''

 <script>

 var genesys = {

 cobrowse: {

 / Co-browse configuration options /

-},

-chat: {

-/ Chat configuration options /

 }

 };

 </script>

 <INSTRUMENTATION SNIPPET>

 '''

-- Co-browse is designed to make configuration optional.
-If any configuration options are not present, Co-browse will use the pre-defined default values. - For reference on Chat configuration options, see startChatOptions.
-All options specified in \genesys.chat are internally passed to the startChat() method call.
+Co-browse is designed to make configuration optional.
+If any configuration options are not present, Co-browse will use the pre-defined default values.